techforwarren/eventmap/README.md

 You can clone the GitHub repo or download it from the repo page.
 After it is on your local machine, be sure to run `npm install` to install all dependencies.

+Change the `mobilizeOrgId` variable in src/App.js to reflect your organization's id in Mobilize.
+The default is the organization id for the Warren for President campaign.

 ## Running App - `npm start`

 Runs the app in the development mode.<br>